 - Seizure, blurred vision, focal deficits

-- Mortality rates approach 100% in the untreated population.
-This improves significantly with treatment to 15-30%.
+- Mortality rates approach 100% in the untreated population; improves significantly with treatment to 15% to 30%

 - General features

-- Cryptococcoma may simulate a tumor in the cerebral or cerebellar parenchyma or brainstem
+- Cryptococcoma can simulate a tumor in the cerebral or cerebellar parenchyma or brainstem

 - Modality specific

-- Dilated perivascular spaces and pseudocysts isointense to CSF
+- Dilated perivascular spaces and pseudocysts isointense to cerebrospinal fluid (CSF)

 - Cryptococcoma: hypointense